Civil affairs: United States Marine Corps

-The Marine Corps currently has four permanent CA units: 1st Civil Affairs Group (1st CAG), 2nd CAG, 3d CAG and 4th CAG, all in the Force Headquarters Group of the Marine Forces Reserve.
+The Marine Corps currently has three permanent CA units: 1st Civil Affairs Group (1st CAG), 3d CAG and 4th CAG, all in the Force Headquarters Group of the Marine Forces Reserve.
+2nd CAG was stood up in 2013 and was reflagged as a Marine Corps Advisor Company in 2019.
 The 5th Civil Affairs Group and 6th CAG were created provisionally in 2005-06 for Operation Iraqi Freedom, but each were stood down after one deployment to Iraq.
 Artillery units augmented by Marines from the CAGs also deployed to Iraq and Afghanistan in 2006-07 to serve in a civil affairs capacity.
 In 2010, the Marine Corps added an active duty civil affairs detachment at each of the three Marine Expeditionary Forces.
 The Marine Corps assigns civil affairs as a primary military specialty for enlisted and additional specialty for officers.
 The Marine Corps uses its own civil affairs doctrine and runs the Marine Corps Civil-Military Operations School (MCCMOS) at Marine Corps Base Quantico to train civil affairs Marines.
 MCCMOS also has career progression courses and MOSs for CMO Planners (officers) and CMO Chiefs (SNCOs).
 Additionally MCCMOS has a Stability Assessment Framework Course and a Civil Affairs Integration Course.